stevenmhunt/relk/README.md

 If a template contains multiple references to keys with list values, the number of lines of output will be the list lengths multiplied together.
 For example: given a template of `{list1}-{list2}` where `list1` has 5 items and `list2` has 4 items, executing the template will produce 20 lines of output.

-As with other types of key/value pairs in `conch`, you can override list values with other list values or even string values by using key constraints when calling `conch get`:
+As with other types of key-value pairs in `conch`, you can override list values with other list values or even string values by using key constraints when calling `conch get`:

 ```bash
 conch get item-names -k items="1"